phHank/reactReduxWouldYouRather/README.md

 # Would You Rather Project

-This is the starter code for the final assessment project for Udacity's React & Redux course.
+This is the final assessment project for Udacity's React & Redux course.
+The project was initially seeded with starter code from here (https://github.com/udacity/reactnd-project-would-you-rather-starter)

-The `_DATA.js` file represents a fake database and methods that let you access the data.
-The only thing you need to edit in the ` _DATA.js` file is the value of `avatarURL`.
-Each user should have an avatar, so you’ll need to add the path to each user’s avatar.

-Using the provided starter code, you'll build a React/Redux front end for the application.
-We recommend using the [Create React App](https://github.com/facebook/create-react-app) to bootstrap the project.
+The app allows pseudo-authenticated users to interactivily create and vote on "2 choice questions", also known as "would you rather questions".
+New user accounts can also be created.

+React Router facilitates navigation between the views.

+Hooks are used in this project as the version of React is > v16.8.

+This project utilise state management, in the form of Redux.
+Users, their votes and scores are managed by the store which facilitates consistant information display throughout the app.

+## Suggested Improvements:

+- The app is an eyesore and better styling would not go amiss.
+- The app does not have a backend and data is not persisted over sessions.
+Once the frontend server is shutdown, the created questions, given responses, and new users will be lost.

+## Testing Locally
+    - Download the project files.
+        - cd into the project's root directory
+        - `npm install`
+        - `npm start`

 ## Data

-There are two types of objects stored in our database:
+There are two types of objects stored in the "database" and there is some seed data vailable on startup:

 * Users
 * Questions